Skip to Content, Navigation, or Footer.

 Brychelle Brooks | Editor-in-Chief

-Brychelle Brooks, senior majoring in public and professional writing with a minor in information systems, has been with The Auburn Plainsman since August 2023.
-She previously served as the Campus Reporter, Opinion Editor and Newsletter Editor.
+Brychelle is a senior majoring in public and professional writing with a minor in information systems, from Huntsville, AL. She has been with The Auburn Plainsman since August 2023, previously serving as the Campus Reporter, Opinion Editor and Newsletter Editor.
 She is currently serving as the Editor-in-Chief.

 Marc John Love, 27, arrested in Opelika AL for murder. | Contributed by the Opelika Police Department